Endpoints currently available

 Accuracy:

-As accurate as an OECD 210 study (in terms of finding true toxicity)
+As accurate as a well run experimental OECD 210 study (in terms of finding true toxicity)

 Chronic daphnid toxicity

-iSafeRat® daphEC10 study can test 21d-chronic toxicity to daphnids (in mg/L) of a substance
+iSafeRat® daphEC10 study can predict 21d-chronic toxicity to daphnids (in mg/L) of a substance

-Note: The iSafeRat® daphEC10 study will provide a calculated EC10 value (QSAR based on reproduction effects further to a 21-day study on daphnids using measured concentrations).
+Note: The iSafeRat® daphEC10 study will provide a calculated EC10 value (QSAR based on the most senstive endpoint*: reproduction effects further to a 21-day study on daphnids using measured concentrations).

 Study/studies replaced and value reported: